Now's the Time to Start Planning Your Summer Trips ... for 2023

 Once your flight is booked, you should go set up Google Flights price alerts on the fare you booked … immediately.

 Why?
 If the cost of your changeable flight goes down and you get a Google Flights price alert about it in your email, you can re-book it and save some cash!
 In some cases, like with Delta.
-It won’t put cash back in your pocket, but you can get the difference as a voucher or credit to use towards your next trip.
+It won't put cash back in your pocket, but you can get the difference as a voucher or credit to use toward your next trip.

 If the fare goes up, you’ll at least get to laugh at what the other suckers on your plane will be paying for the same flight you booked at its cheapest months ago.